appliedbits/draft-sliwa-stir-cert-cps-ext/draft-sliwa-stir-cert-cps-ext.md

 --- abstract

-This document specifies a non‑critical X.509 v3 certificate extension that conveys the HTTPS URI of a Call Placement Service (CPS) associated with the telephone numbers authorized in a STIR Delegate Certificate.
-The extension enables originators and verifiers of STIR PASSporTs to discover, with a single certificate lookup, where Out‑of‑Band (OOB) PASSporTs can be retrieved.
-The mechanism removes bilateral CPS provisioning, allows ecosystem‑scale discovery backed by STI Certificate Transparency (STI-CT), and is fully backward compatible with existing STIR certificates and OOB APIs.
+This document specifies a non-critical X.509 v3 certificate extension that conveys the HTTPS URI of a Call Placement Service (CPS) associated with the telephone numbers authorized in a STIR Delegate Certificate.
+The extension enables originators and verifiers of STIR PASSporTs to discover, with a single certificate lookup, where Out-of-Band (OOB) PASSporTs can be retrieved.
+The mechanism removes bilateral CPS provisioning, allows ecosystem-scale discovery backed by STI Certificate Transparency (STI-CT), and is fully backward compatible with existing STIR certificates and OOB APIs.

 --- middle

 # Introduction

 The STIR (Secure Telephone Identity Revisited) framework provides a means of cryptographically asserting the identity of the calling party in a telephone call by using PASSporTs carried in SIP requests, as defined in {{RFC8224}} and {{RFC8225}}.
-To support deployment in environments where SIP Identity headers may be removed or are not end-to-end transmittable—such as in non-IP or hybrid telephony networks—the STIR Out-of-Band (OOB) mechanism was introduced in {{RFC8816}}.
+To support deployment in environments where SIP Identity headers may be removed or are not end-to-end transmittable, such as in non-IP or hybrid telephony networks, the STIR Out-of-Band (OOB) mechanism was introduced in {{RFC8816}}.
 In OOB scenarios, PASSporTs are published to a Call Placement Service (CPS) where they may be retrieved independently of the SIP signaling path.

 To enable discovery of the appropriate CPS for a given telephone number or SPC, this document defines a certificate extension that binds a CPS URI to the identity resources listed in the TNAuthList of the STI certificate.
 This CPS URI extension provides a verifiable association between a number resource and its corresponding CPS, enabling relying parties to discover CPS endpoints by observing STI Certificate Transparency (STI-CT) logs defined in {{I-D.wendt-stir-certificate-transparency}}.